 For one of the best panoramic views of Austin, climb the 102 steps to the top of Mount Bonnell.
 It’s the perfect spot for a spring break picnic, a sunset photo op, or simply admiring the breathtaking scenery of the Colorado River, Lake Austin and the city skyline.
 It’s one of the highest points in the city with the most rewarding (and Instagram-worthy) panoramic landscapes, especially at sunset.

-Kayak or Bike Around Lady Bird Lake
+Walk or Bike Around Lady Bird Lake

 Tour Texas History for Free at the Texas State Capitol

 Mild spring temperatures are ideal for exploring the Texas State Capitol, one of Austin’s most iconic landmarks.
 This architectural gem has been on the National Register of Historic Places since 1970 and became a National Historic Landmark in 1986.
-Enjoy a memorable family outing with free 30-minute self-guided and guided tours that reveal Texas’s rich political history.

 Stroll Through the Blossoms at Zilker Botanical Garden

+Zilker Botanical Garden is a 28-acre nature sanctuary within Zilker Metropolitan Park in the heart of downtown Austin.
 Wander through a variety of themed gardens, including the tranquil Taniguchi Japanese Garden, featuring koi-filled ponds and charming bridges, and the Rose Garden, where fragrant blooms fill the air.
 The Hartman Prehistoric Garden, with its towering ferns and life-sized dinosaur sculptures, is a hit with kids and offers a fun, educational experience for the whole family.

 While the garden typically charges an entrance fee, you can visit for free on select days throughout the year, and this spring, March 12, 2025, is one of those special dates!
 Don’t forget to check their events calendar for additional spring break festivities, which may include gardening workshops, interactive exhibits, and family-friendly activities.